 Students in all Master of Public Health programs must complete a graduate internship or field experience.
-For students in the Primary Health Care & Health Disparities program, this is a 6-credit, minimum 200-hour experience that includes an annotated bibliography, regularly submitted journals, and a final report.
+For students in the Primary Health Care & Health Disparities program, this is a 6-credit, minimum 200-hour experience that includes an annotated bibliography, regularly submitted journals, and an oral presentation.
 The internship is an opportunity to demonstrate mastery of skills acquired in eight competency areas.
 The culminating experience builds on the internship and requires students to address all of the program's competencies.
-For PHCHD students, the culminating experience requires a reflective paper and an oral presentation.
+For PHCHD students, the culminating experience requires a final integrative paper.
+These guidelines focus on the field experience only.